Western Australian Government Railways: Corporate identity

 In July 1997, a yellow with blue livery was unveiled when the first Q class diesel-electric locomotive was delivered.

 Inquiries and Royal Commissions

 A range of committees of inquiry as well as Royal Commissions were conducted on aspects of the railways between 1893 and 1959, however to appreciate the number of commissions that had relevance to railway operations, the coal and wheat industries were linked with the railway operations as well.
-The following are only a selected group of commissions:
+The following are a selected group of commissions: